MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-provision-license.md

 ## Update Omnichannel for Customer Service application

-After Omnichannel for Customer Service application is successfully provisioned, you can update the environment by enabling or disabling the required channels.
+After the Omnichannel for Customer Service application is successfully provisioned, you can update the environment by enabling or disabling the required channels.

-1. In **Power Platform Admin Center**, on the **Environments** page, select the environment in which Omnichannel for Customer Service needs to be set up.
+1. In the **Power Platform Admin Center**, on the **Environments** page, select the environment where you want to set up Omnichannel for Customer Service.
-2. In the left pane, expand **Resources**, and select **Dynamics 365 Apps**.
+2. In the left pane, expand **Resources**, and then select **Dynamics 365 Apps**.
 3. On the **Dynamics 365 apps** page, select **More commands** beside **Omnichannel for Customer Service**, and then select **Manage**.
 4. Select **OK** on the **Manage Omnichannel for Customer Service** message.
 The **Dynamics 365 Administration Center | Omnichannel** page is displayed on a new tab.